There are three key components to achieving optimal oral health: nutrition, daily oral care, and routine professional care.

 Regular visits and periodontal screenings are critical to preventing and treating gum disease.
 They also enable us to get to know you and understand your unique risk factors for gum disease so that we can offer personalized oral hygiene care and advice.

 In the early stages, gum disease is easily treated through special cleaning procedures and anti-bacterial rinses.
-Dr. Trinkner can advise you on additional techniques and tools that you can use at home to ensure that your gums remain healthy.
+Dr. Trinkner or Dr. Keefer can advise you on additional techniques and tools that you can use at home to ensure that your gums remain healthy.
 Request an appointment online today.

 Preventive Care FAQs